Yongkai-Ye/Yongkai-Ye.github.io/_publications/2024-xx-zju-paper-7.md

 ---
-title: "A Novel Biomimetic Variable-Curvature Soft Gripper for Umbrella-Shaped Broccoli (Under Review)"
+title: "A Novel Biomimetic Variable-Curvature Soft Gripper for Umbrella-Shaped Broccoli (In Preparation)"
 collection: publications
 permalink: /publications/2024-xx-zju-paper-6
 excerpt: 'This work is about proposing the design, fabrication, modeling, and testing of a novel pneumatic variable-curvature soft gripper (VCSG) for umbrella-shaped broccoli that mainly comprised three soft variable-curvature fiber-reinforced bending actuators (VCFRBAs).'
 date: 2024-07-01
 venue: '2024 IEEE International Conference on Robotics and Biomimetics (Expected)'
 paperurl: ''
 citation: 'Yongkai Ye, Shuo Kang, Dongdong Du, (2024).
 A Novel Biomimetic Variable-Curvature Soft Gripper for Umbrella-Shaped Broccoli.
-2024 IEEE International Conference on Robotics and Biomimetics, Under Review.'
+2024 IEEE International Conference on Robotics and Biomimetics, In Preparation.'
 ---

 Author List